bbenchoff/bbenchoff.github.io/pages/Babelscope.md

 In any event, this entire project is entirely stupid, and about two decades before its time.

 Consider what this project would have looked like twenty years ago, in 2005.
-Back then, there was no CUDA, and the closest thing to parallel computing anyone could pull off was a Beowulf cluster for the Slashdot street cred.
-Back then, sinking $100,000 into this project would get _maybe_ 100 single-core processors running at around 2 GHz.
-Instead of testing 250,000 programs simultaneously, I would be lucky to test 100 at a time.
+Back then there was no CUDA and the closest thing to parallel computing anyone could pull off was a Beowulf cluster for the Slashdot street cred.
+Sinking $100,000 into this project in 2005 would get _maybe_ 100 single-core processors running at around 2 GHz.
+Instead of testing 250,000 programs simultaneously, I would be lucky to test a hundred at a time.
 Building a dataset of 500 programs that sort more than six registers would take centuries instead of a week.

 Now consider what the landscape will look like in twenty years.
 I'm using an RTX 5080 in the year 2025.
 Moore's law broke a while back, but there's still a trajectory; GPU performance has been growing 25% per year for a while.
 Compound that over a few decades, and what took me a week in 2025 could be done in ten minutes in 2045.
 Instead of testing 250,000 programs simultaneously, I could be testing 250 million in parallel.
 Instead of tying up a GPU for a month, this search could be done over a lunch break.